Bulls beat Cavs 106-96 to snap five-game skid

 The Bulls used a run of 12 straight points in the first quarter to turn a 17-11 deficit into a 23-17 lead.
 Chicago led 29-24 at the end of the first and was up 46-38 with 3 minutes left in the second.
 But Cleveland rallied to score 11 of the final 12 points of the first half for a 49-47 halftime lead.

 Chicago regained control in the third, jumping out to a 75-59 advantage with 3 minutes left in the quarter.

+“We just came out flat in the third quarter,” Garland said.
+“We’ve been dealing with that all year — the beginning of the first quarter and the beginning of the third quarter.”

-The lead was 80-70 entering the fourth before Cleveland scored seven straight trim the lead to three points.
+The Chicago lead was 80-70 entering the fourth before Cleveland scored seven straight trim the lead to three points.
 The Cavaliers managed to get it to three points on a few occasions and were within 96-93 with 2 1/2 minutes remaining.
 But the Bulls scored 10 straight to put it away.

+Markkanen, who hadn’t scored in double figures the previous five games, started the run with a 3-pointer.
+He had been a starter for much of his four seasons in the league before recently moving to the bench and still is adjusting to the new role.

+“I tried to be aggressive and take advantage of the opportunity,” Markkanen said.
+“It’s a new role for me.
+I’m going to play my role as well as I can.”

 TIP-INS

-Cavaliers: G Damyean Dotson and G/F Dylan Windler both sat out with left knee soreness.
+Cavaliers: F Kevin Love had 14 points and 11 rebounds, and C Jarrett Allen also had a double-double with 10 points and 11 rebounds … G Damyean Dotson and G/F Dylan Windler both sat out with left knee soreness.
 Dotson missed his fourth straight game, while Windler hasn’t played since March 29.

 Bulls: G Tomas Satoransky had seven points in 15 minutes after sitting out Friday because of an illness … The return of LaVine, who is sixth in the NBA in scoring at 27.5 points per game, remains uncertain.
 “He’s actually doing well,” coach Billy Donovan said.
 “He’s disappointed he can’t be around the team.
 I think it’s always hard when you get alienated from the team and you’re not with the guys.”